PmagPy/PmagPy-docs/_sources/installation/PmagPy_install.md

 Here are the details of what the developer install script actually does.
-For OS X and Linux, it adds these lines editing \$PATH to your .bashrc file (on OS X Catalina, you may need to use .zshrc instead, see more info below):
+For OS X and Linux, it adds these lines editing \$PATH to your .bashrc file (on recent OS X version, you may need to use .zshrc instead, see more info below):

         export PATH=/Users/***/Desktop/PmagPy/programs:$PATH